ohmyzsh/ohmyzsh/plugins/systemd/README.md

 ZSH_THEME_SYSTEMD_PROMPT_CAPS=1

 ```
-And if dhcpd is running, and httpd is not, Then your prompt will look like this:
+If dhcpd is running, and httpd is not, then your prompt will look like this:

 ```
 [DHCPD: +][HTTPD: X]